 Digital transformation is business critical but it’s costly and a time vortex of sorts, which means there are significant risks attached.
 The technical delivery of a project is only half of the job, any corners cut with systems and processes post-completion can put the entire programme in jeopardy.

-Being data literate and fostering a strong data culture is guaranteed to pay dividends for an organisation across every department.
-Digital transformation projects reach new heights and deliver far greater return on investment when in the hands of a data literate organisation.
-Think about it – it’s just about the most effective investment a business can make.
+Being data literate and fostering a strong data culture is guaranteed to pay dividends across every department within a business.
+Digital transformation projects reach new heights and deliver a far greater return on investment when in the hands of data literate colleagues.
+Think about it – it’s just about the most effective investment an organisation can make.

 If you’re interested in learning more about the options surrounding data literacy, get in touch with our resident expert and data literacy evangelist Mel Hodge.